GeorgeOch/SWEN-101/README.md

-# SWEN 101 - George Ochocki
+# SWEN 101
+By: George Ochocki

 <body>
 Hello, my name is George.
 I am from Parma, Ohio and I attended Padua Franciscan High School.
 I am the youngest in my family and have 3 siblings.
 I also have a pet dog.
 I love watching and playing sports, watching movies/TV shows, playing video games, and reading.
 I am a huge basketball fan and have played it for most of my life.
 My favorite TV shows are Breaking Bad, Better Call Saul, and The Bear.
 I am enjoying my time at RIT so far and I hope that I can continue to meet new people and make new friends.